Naeloo/uam-tools/uam-guide/docs/modelling/preparation.md

 ![After Bisect, Rip and Grab](img/bisect_after.png)

-After you made a cut, you will probably want to [add connectors to the open ends]() so they can be connected.
+After you made a cut, you will probably want to add connectors to the segment ends so they can be connected.
+To do this, continue with ["Adding - Airway End"](../connectors/#adding-airway-end).